-The CLF does not currently charge additional fees for its lending activities.
-There was no lending activity in 2022 or 2021.
-As of December 31, 2022 and 2021, there were no allowances and no write-offs.
+In 2023, the CLF's lending activity included one loan.
+There was no lending activity in 2022.
+As of December 31, 2023 and 2022, there were no allowances and no write-offs.

 Borrowings - The CLF's borrowings are recorded when they are received, do not hold premiums or discounts, and are carried at cost.
 Repayments are recorded when they are made.